|

 This means the auto generated numeric indices of all inserted drawing will be higher than, and can overlay, any indexed item in the main drawing and the indexed items of later inserted drawings will be higher, and can overlay, any indexed item of earlier inserted drawings.

-You can adjust this by changing the order of the inserted drawings, or by manually setting your own numeric indices, instead of using the generated pfodAutoIdx variables.
+You can adjust this by changing the order of the inserted drawings, or by manually setting your own numeric indices, instead of using the generated pfodAutoIdx variables, but that is usually not required or recommended

 You can reposition the inserted